Resources

 The admissibility engine that resolves regulatory obligations to human-approved document versions, enforces transactional supersession, and fails closed with actionable remediation — the gate that runs before retrieval begins.

-How Kenshiki Reads the Model
+How Kenshiki Labs Reads the Model

 How Claim Ledger reads what the model actually relied on.

-Inference-time observability: the signals Kenshiki uses to inspect token confidence, entailment, stability, and causal attribution before unsupported output reaches operations.
+Inference-time observability: the signals Kenshiki Labs uses to inspect token confidence, entailment, stability, and causal attribution before unsupported output reaches operations.

 Track 03